Lung Nodule Clinic

 Highlights of our program include:

-• Nurse navigator: With lung nodules, it's natural to have questions and we're happy to help.
-Our team includes a nurse who specializes in helping people with lung issues receive care.
-If you need additional tests or appointments, you can count on our navigator to coordinate all aspects of your care.
+- Nurse navigator: With lung nodules, it's natural to have questions and we're happy to help.
+Our team includes a nurse who helps patients navigate the evaluation of an identified nodule.
+If you need additional tests, appointments, or have questions, the nurse navigator helps coordinate all aspects of your care.

 Care Services for Lung Nodules